milanz14/Paintrest-backend/README.md

 # Paintrest-backend

-This project was created for a MintBeam hackathon competition.
+This project was created for a MintBean hackathon competition.
 Contestants were given 1-week to create an application that allowed for users to draw on a canvas.
 Then it was up to us to take that idea and make something with it. -- Enjoy!

 ## Reference Links